privacy-tech-lab/gpc-web-crawler/README.md

 When running a crawl batch, the following files and folders are created: analysis.json, debug.json, an error-logging folder, well-known-data.csv, and well-known-errors.json.
 If the last two files are present, then the well-known crawl ran successfully!

-You can also run the well-know crawl separately.
+You can also run the well-known crawl separately.
 For more information [see section 8.2](#82-well-knowngpcjson-python-script).

 ## 7. Limitations/Known Issues/Bug Fixes